entando/entando-docs/vuepress/docs/v7.2/tutorials/solution/strapi.md

 ## Installation

-Entando's Strapi implementation is available from the Entando Cloud Hub via 3 bundles, which must be installed in the Local Hub of the App Builder.
+Entando's Strapi implementation is available from the Entando Cloud Hub via three bundles, which must be installed in the Local Hub of the App Builder.

 1. Create a file named `strapi-pvc.yaml` with this snippet:
 ```yaml